 Menu Close

-How Do I Know if I Need PHP Level of Care?
+How Do I Know if I Need a PHP Level of Care?

-While criteria for a partial hospitalization program can vary from person to person, there are some common symptoms that could indicate the need for a higher level of care.
+While criteria for a partial hospitalization program can vary from person to person, some common symptoms could indicate the need for a higher level of care.
 Some of these symptoms include:

 • Suicidal thoughts